 Many software companies have or are planning to adopt test automation into their QA process, but some automation endeavors are not successful.
 A common cause of unsuccessful projects is incomplete planning.
 Check out QASource’s latest infographic below to find steps to reduce your automation backlog and take back control of your automation velocity.

 Automation is rapidly changing every industry it touches—especially the software and IT sector.
 By implementing automation, QA teams can increase their throughput by huge factors, save time, cut costs, and improve the overall quality of the product they ship.
 With all of these benefits, who would avoid switching over to automation?

 QASource recently presented the webinar, "The Future is API Testing - Trends and How to Propel Your Testing."
 We presented this webinar twice due to its popularity.

-In this webinar, QASource CEO Rajeev Rai discussed API testing's rise in popularity, and the necessity and benefits of testing APIs.
-The webinar also offered tips on how to perform API testing and best practices.
+In this webinar, QASource CEO Rajeev Rai discussed API testing's central role in the future of QA, and the necessity and benefits of testing APIs.
+In the webinar, Rajeev also walked the audience through detailed video demonstrations on how to perform API testing.